Admissible anytime-valid sequential inference must rely on nonnegative martingales: Abstract

 \section{Abstract}

-Wald's anytime-valid $p$-values and Robbins' confidence sequences enable sequential inference for composite and nonparametric classes of distributions at arbitrary stopping times, as do more recent proposals involving Vovk's `$e$-values' or Shafer's `betting scores'.
-Examining the literature, one finds that at the heart of all these (quite different) approaches has been the identification of composite nonnegative (super)martingales.
-Thus, informally, nonnegative (super)martingales are known to be sufficient for \emph{valid} sequential inference.
-Our central contribution is to show that martingales are also universal---all \emph{admissible} constructions of (composite) anytime $p$-values, confidence sequences, or $e$-values must necessarily utilize nonnegative martingales (or so-called max-martingales in the case of $p$-values).
-Sufficient conditions for composite admissibility are also provided.
-Our proofs utilize a plethora of modern mathematical tools for composite testing and estimation problems: max-martingales, Snell envelopes, and new Doob-L\'evy martingales make appearances in previously unencountered ways.
-Informally, if one wishes to perform anytime-valid sequential inference, then any existing approach can be recovered or dominated using martingales.
-We provide several sophisticated examples, with special focus on the nonparametric problem of testing if a distribution is symmetric, where our new constructions render past methods inadmissible.
+Confidence sequences, anytime p-values (called p-processes in this paper), and e-processes all enable sequential inference for composite and nonparametric classes of distributions at arbitrary stopping times.
+Examining the literature, one finds that at the heart of all these (quite different) approaches has been the identification of nonnegative (super)martingales.
+Thus, informally, nonnegative (super)martingales are known to be sufficient for \emph{anytime-valid} sequential inference, even in composite and nonparametric settings.
+Our central contribution is to show that nonnegative martingales are also universal---after appropriately defining \emph{admissibility}, we show that all admissible constructions of confidence sequences, p-processes, or e-processes must necessarily utilize nonnegative martingales.
+Our proofs utilize several modern mathematical tools for composite testing and estimation problems: max-martingales, Snell envelopes, transfinite induction, and new Doob-L\'evy martingales make appearances in previously unencountered ways.
+Informally, if one wishes to perform anytime-valid sequential inference, then any existing approach can be recovered or dominated using nonnegative martingales.
+We provide several nontrivial examples, with special focus on testing symmetry, where our new constructions render past methods inadmissible.
+We also prove the subGaussian supermartingale to be admissible.